Election-Tech-Initiative/electionguard-c/README-windows.md

             C:\msys64\mingw64\bin
             C:\msys64\usr\bin
 2. Build the ElectionGuard library.
-    1. Open a command prompt and navigate to the directory with the vendor-sdk repo.
+    1. Open a command prompt and navigate to the directory with the ElectionGuard-SDK-C-Implementation repo.
     2. Run the following commands:

             cmake -S . -B build -G "MSYS Makefiles" ..